Assistant Professor of Sociology

 View Full TextThis essay contributes to contemporary debates over the nature of surveillance under late-stage capitalism through a close reading of La Loi du Marché (2016) and En Guerre (2019).

-View Full TextThis paper argues the UAW's defeat was primarily self-inflicted through critical deficits in strategic capacity, challenging the view that external factors alone determine organizing outcomes in the American South.
+View Full TextThis paper argues that declining union density in the US private sector results in part from strategic failures internal to the labor movement, challenging the view that external factors alone determine organizing outcomes.

 View Full TextThis work provides previously untranslated portions of Gabriel Tarde’s The Public and the Crowd, revealing Tarde’s political ambivalence toward modernity and his complex engagement with the concept of the crowd.